NCAR/aiml-utils/aimlutils/hyper_opt/README.md

             }
             return results_dictionary

 The BaseObjective must be initialized using the input parameters to the Objective (they must match!).
 The metric used to toggle model performance must always be in the results dictionary, while other metrics that the user may want to track will also be stored and saved so long as they are included in the results dictionary.
 The base class will call the train method from its thunder **__call__** method, and finishes up by calling a save method that takes care of writing the metric(s) details to file.
+Check out the script run.py to see how things are called.

 Note that the first line in the train method states that any custom changes to the model configuration (conf) must be done here.
-If custom changes are required, the user must supply a method names **custom_updates** in addition to the Objective class (save both in the same script).
-See also the section **Custom configuration edits** below for more details.
+If custom changes are required, the user must supply a method named **custom_updates** in addition to the Objective class (save both in the same script).
+See also the section **Custom model configuration updates** below for more details.

 ### Hyperparameter optimizer configuration

 There are three main fields, log, slurm, and optuna, and variable subfields within each field.
 The log field allows us to save a file for printing messages and warnings that are placed in areas throughout the package.
 The slurm field allows the user to specify how many GPU nodes should be used, and supports any slurm setting.
 The optuna field allows the user to configure the optimization procedure, including specifying which parameters will be used, as well as the performance metric.
 For example, consider the configuration settings:

 * log